gaurav-aggarwall/Janta-Hack/README.md

 ![alt text](https://raw.githubusercontent.com/gaurav1209/Janta-Hack/master/plots/a_hist.png)

-We will share detailed EDA Inference as well.
+We will share the EDA Inference as well.

 **Team:** Victorious Secret